 EMRA Ultrasound Committee

 Some of the conferences with EUS activities include ACEP, SAEM, AAEM, AIUM, and P2SK.
 They are very different, but each is attended by ultrasound enthusiasts and offers opportunities to learn about and get involved in ultrasound on a national level.

 How to find a mentor

-Local mentors are best, so ask around your residency first, or check the Former Fellows Map listed on EUS.
+Local mentors are best, so ask around your residency first.
 You can also network at national meetings to identify individuals who will help you with your interest in ultrasound.
 Email individuals directly.
 The community is friendly, open, and willing to help.